 8. Anonymous networks

 Cybercriminals are fond of leveraging anonymous networks like Tor(The Onion Router) and I2P (Invisible Internet Project) to hide their tracks.
 The former is heavily used to secure the communication between a malware payload and a C2 server run by the cybercriminal – ransomware distributors in particular.
+A VPN is sometimes used in addition, forming a highly untraceable Tor over VPN connection.
 The latter, I2P, features a similar functionality but also allows threat actors to chat and transfer files back and forth securely.

 9. Office macros